S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 5. Functionality 1, 2, and 10 all are within manager access only --> this one technically dont need login and logout so not doing it but as design I really feel these things should be accessible to all.... **(SAMIKSHA)**

+6. Close Shop, add orders into text file --> can one non testing person do?

 **Documentation + testing** --> 9 NOV Tuesday 2359
 person 2: Class diagram go fix it write up on design consideration and use of OO concepts --> take class diagram and write one page MAX (best just 3/4 page)**(ARUSHI)**